Driver Education FAQ

 Drivers education is a seasonal business; during peak months driving times take longer to complete.

 If we have a class with 35 students, multiply that by 8, it equals 280 hours of drive time.

 Stop N Go Driving Academy has never taken more students than we are able to drive in a reasonable amount of time.
 The law actually states that all driving must be completed within 120 days.

 What are the steps after completing drivers education?

 Our students will receive a sealed envelope with their written test and cetrificate that they need to take to Office of Motor Vehicles.
 DO NOT OPEN THIS ENVELOPE On the envelope we have printed the documents needed.

-So upon completion you will take your teen under the age of 18 any express office or OMV to get learners permit restriction changed.
+So, upon completion you will take your teen, under the age of 18, to any express office or OMV to get learners permit restriction changed.

 The more drive time the more experienced they should be before driving solo.
 Remember, new drivers take approximately 5 years to become average drivers.

 While driving with new drivers remember, they do not see everything an experienced driver sees.
 You are in the passenger seat as an extension of them to make sure they are alert to hazards ahead.